Dundee F.C.: 21st century

 In 2000 the club hit the headlines when it signed Argentine international Claudio Caniggia, who later signed for Rangers.
-Caniggia was only one of many foreign signings in the Dundee side in the early 2000s, which also included former Newcastle United player Temuri Ketsbaia.
+Caniggia was only one of many foreign signings in the Dundee side in the early 2000s, which also included former Newcastle United player Temur Ketsbaia.
 The signing of such high-profile players, along with many others, led Dundee to a Scottish Cup final and two top-six finishes.
 This was achieved firstly under the managership of Ivano Bonetti (who also made a short but notable playing contribution, linking up well with Caniggia) and then under Jim Duffy.
 Attendances were still short of the hoped-for numbers, and with spending significantly outweighing income, Dundee was soon forced into administration.

 Before Dundee entered financial trouble, the team knocked out Glasgow side Partick Thistle 2–0 away from home in the third round of the Scottish Cup in 2003.
 The fourth round saw Dundee knock out Aberdeen 2–0 at Dens Park.
 Dundee continued their march towards Hampden Park with a 1–1 draw away and a 4–1 extra time victory over Falkirk at Dens booked their place in the semi-finals playing Inverness CT at Hampden Park.
 A goal by Georgi Nemsadze secured a 1–0 victory and a place in the Final against Rangers.
 In the final Barry Smith hit the post for Dundee but Lorenzo Amoruso scored to bring Dundee's cup run to an end.

-That year, due to the club's failure to sell on players as anticipated insufficient income was raised to fund the large wage bill under owners Peter and James Marr, resulting in a £23m debt which meant they were forced to go into administration with many players such as Fabian Caballero, Craig Burley and Georgian captain Giorgi Nemsadze leaving in 2005.
+That year, due to the club's failure to sell on players as anticipated, insufficient income was raised to fund the large wage bill under owners Peter and James Marr, resulting in a £23m debt which meant they were forced to go into administration with many players such as Fabian Caballero, Craig Burley and Georgian captain Georgi Nemsadze leaving in 2005.
 Despite this huge debt, Dundee survived by selling their stadium in 2003.
 But the club was then relegated to the second tier of the Scottish leagues, where they remained until July 2012.
-In mid-2006, it was announced that financial restructuring would see the club become debt-free.
+In mid-2006, financial restructuring saw the club become debt-free.